hurt/hs1xx-java/README.md

 to very common packages (guava, apache commons, jackson-databind) which are probably present in most java projects anyways.

-Minimum JDK version is 11 at the moment.
-I have no plans to raise it any time soon.
+Minimum JDK version is 17 at the moment.

 ## (probably) FAQ
 ### Why is device feature X not implemented?